-We identify potentially collusive strategies that are inconsistent with competitive bidding, or, equivalently, strategies that are inconsistent with individual profit maximization (Chassang et al. 2022, Porter & Zona 1993, 1999).
-The potentially collusive strategies differ across revisable and sealed-bid auctions, and the randomization between auction formats allows us to identify bidders that consistently choose such strategies.
+We identify potentially collusive strategies that are inconsistent with competitive bidding, or, equivalently, strategies that are inconsistent with individual profit maximization (Chassang et al., 2022; Porter and Zona, 1993, 1999).
+Our identification strategy exploits the fact that competitive bidding strategies differ across revisable and sealed-bid auctions, and that bidders are randomly invited to bid in both formats.
+We therefore leverage the panel structure of our data to identify bidders who consistently bid competitively across auctions.

-The first sub-optimal strategy which we document is the use of focal prices in sealed-bid auctions.
+The first violation of competitive bidding which we document is the presence of frequent ties in sealed-bid auctions, associated with the use of focal prices.
 These are round bid values that lead to ties in a significant number of auctions, in which case the job is allocated to the participant who submitted the bid earliest.
 There is a simple and strictly profitable deviation.
 Cutting one's bid by a small amount can increase the probability of winning by up to 20%.
 We interpret a bidder's high propensity to submit round bids in sealed-bid auctions as evidence of his being part of a tacitly collusive agreement to soften price competition.

 The second sub-optimal strategy is bidding early in the revisable-bid auction format.
-In this format, bidders are informed of the current lowest bid every 15 minutes, and have the option of submitting a sealed bid in the last 10 minutes of the auction.
-Assuming private costs, bidding before the closed portion of the revisable-bid auction rather than sniping in the closed portion of the auction is a sub-optimal strategy.
+In this format, bidders are informed of the current lowest bid every 15 minutes, and can submit a sealed bid in the last 10 minutes of the auction.
+Assuming private-value costs, bidding before the closed portion of the revisable-bid auction rather than sniping in the closed portion of the auction is a sub-optimal strategy.
 Waiting reduces the likelihood that the bid is undercut and, to the extent that bidding is costly, firms are better off learning about rival bids before submitting their own bid in this paid-as-bid system.
 In contrast, submitting an early bid can be viewed as an effort to coordinate prices by sending a signal to rivals.